matthew-ia/cayo/README.md

 <Cayo component={Counter} count={1} />
 ```

-When using the `component` prop, you can import your Cayo components directly.
+When using the `component` prop, you can import your Cayo components from any location — local relative paths, path aliases, or npm packages.
 This provides better developer experience with auto-completion and build-time error checking.

 > **Note:** To use the `component` prop syntax, you must configure `cayoPreprocess` in your `cayo.config.js`.
 See [Cayo Preprocessors](#cayo-preprocessors) for setup instructions.